AlayaNetwork/alaya-truffle/docs/source/reference/configuration.md

 }
 ```

-If you specify `host` and `port` instead of `provider`, Truffle will create its own default HTTP provider using that host and port, and no minimal network connection will be opened, so there is no need to do the function wrapping workaround.
+If you specify `host` and `port` instead of `provider`, platon truffle will create its own default HTTP provider using that host and port, and no minimal network connection will be opened, so there is no need to do the function wrapping workaround.
 That said, you wouldn't be able to use a custom provider in this case.

 ### contracts_directory